achristen/Meteobike/QGIS-Analysis/readme.md

 ## Combining the Meteobike data with raster data

 Some data sources such as Digital Elevation Models (DEM) or vegetation indices are provided in raster format, rather than vector format.
-In some application we would like to attribute values from rasters to our Meteobike measurements, or perform more detailed releif analysis.
+In some application we would like to attribute values from rasters to our Meteobike measurements, or perform more detailed relief analysis.

 ### Importing a DEM and displaying the countour lines